Analysis of The Big Short movie

-This article written by Akshit Gupta (ESSEC Business School, Master in Management, 2022) analyzes Big Short movie.
+This article written by Akshit Gupta (ESSEC Business School, Grande Ecole – Master in Management, 2019-2022) analyzes The Big Short movie.

 Key characters in the movie